HerculesWS/hercules-docs/docs/client/rgz.md

+# RGZ

-An RGZ file is a proprietary compressed archive format used for [Ragnarok Online](Ragnarok_Online "wikilink"), developed by [Gravity](http://en.wikipedia.org/wiki/Gravity_(company)).
+An RGZ file is a proprietary compressed archive format used for [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online), developed by [Gravity](http://en.wikipedia.org/wiki/Gravity_(company)).
 It is used for patching the local file system directory, the game client resides in.
 The archive mostly contains updated game executable or new background music files.
 The extension is always **.rgz** and might be an abbreviation for **ragnarok+gzip**.